 Federal Election Commission Certifies Federal Matching Funds for Jill Stein for President

 The presidential public funding program is financed through the $3 check-off that appears on individual income tax returns.
-The program has three elements: matching payments to participating candidates during the primary campaign, grants to parties to help fund their nominating conventions, and grants available to nominees to pay for the general election.
+The program has three elements: grants to parties to help fund their nominating conventions, grants available to nominees to pay for the general election campaign, and matching payments to participating candidates during the primary campaign.

 The Federal Election Commission (FEC) is an independent regulatory agency that administers and enforces federal campaign finance laws.
 The FEC has jurisdiction over the financing of campaigns for the U.S. House of Representatives, the U.S. Senate, the Presidency and the Vice Presidency.
 Established in 1975, the FEC is composed of six Commissioners who are nominated by the President and confirmed by the U.S. Senate.